auroraextensions/notificationservice/README.rst

 Description
 ===========

-The process to publish notifications in Magento is not exactly ideal.
-Consequently, most extension vendors don't bother to use it for important events like API breaking changes, EOL announcements, or deprecation of certain extension features.
+Magento provides a backend notification system that lacks powerful features, like auto-publish and discovery.
+Consequently, many extension vendors don't effectively utilize it for important announcements, like API-breaking releases, EOL notices, or deprecation of specific extension features, which can lead to issues for agencies and merchants alike.

-Wouldn't it be nice if you could just add, say, an XML file to your module that contains the notifications you want to publish, and that's all?
-We believe improving transparency between extension vendors and merchants is crucial to the longevity of both parties, as well as Magento as an ecommerce platform, and this serves as another step toward better, more transparent communications between vendors and merchants.
+To address this issue, wouldn't it be nice if you could just add, say, an XML file to your module, which contains the notifications you want to publish, and the rest is handled by the notification system?
+It would remove the need for notification-specific models and data patches, and would not require setup upgrade to run in order for new notifications to publish.

+*Bottom line*: It needs to be dead simple to use.

 Installation
 ============